Gujarati cinema: Revival (2000–2025)

 Due to COVID-19 pandemic, all cinema halls in Gujarat were ordered to be closed from March to October 2020.
 They were closed again in March–April 2021 due to resurgence of the pandemic.
 Chhello Show (2021), directed by Pan Nalin, was selected as the Indian entry for the Best International Feature Film at the 95th Academy Awards.
 According to film producer Bhavesh Upadhyay and publicist Chetan Chauhan, the annual business of Gujarati cinema had reached about ₹200 crore by 2022.
 As of 2022, the average film production cost ranges between ₹2 crore and ₹2.5 crore and around 60 Gujarati films were released in each of the recent years.
 Gandhi & Co.
 (2022) directed by Manish Saini won the Golden Lotus Awards as the Best Children's Film at 69th National Film Awards.
 Kutch Express (2023) directed by Viral Shah won three awards at 70th National Film Awards.
 Gujarati cinema continues to struggle with originality, marketing, and a lack of consistent audience support compared to other Indian regional film industries.
-According to the Ormax Box Office Report, Gujarati-language films experienced a 66 % growth in box office collections in 2024 compared to the previous year, exceeding ₹80 crore and second only to Malayalam cinema.
+According to the Ormax Box Office Report, Gujarati-language films experienced a 66% growth in box office collections in 2024 compared to the previous year, exceeding ₹80 crore and second only to Malayalam cinema.
 The horror film Vash (2023) by Krishnadev Yagnik won the Best Feature Film in Gujarati awards at the 71st National Film Awards with lead actress Janki Bodiwala winning the Best Actress in a Supporting Role.
-According to Ormax media, in 2025, Gujarati movies collectively surpassed ₹100 crore gross boxoffice for the first time and highlighted the diversity of genres of successful films..
-The same year, the film Laalo – Krishna Sada Sahaayate became the highest-grossing Gujarati film of all time and second film to gross more ₹50 crore after Chaal Jeevi Laiye!.
+According to the Ormax Box Office report of 2025, the Gujarati films collectively surpassed ₹100 crore as well as ₹200 crore gross box office for the first time.
+The same year, the devotional drama film Laalo – Krishna Sada Sahaayate was declared the sleeper hit and became the highest-grossing Gujarati film of all-time as well as the first Gujarati film to gross over ₹100 crore worldwide.